-In principle, telecommunications operators (including Internet service providers), are exempt of liability for content carried over their networks under the legal framework for electronic commerce (Decree-Law 7/2004, of 7 January, which implemented Directive 2000/31/EC, of the European Parliament and the Council, as amended by Decree-Law 62/2009, of 10 March).
+In principle, telecommunications operators (including Internet service providers), are exempt of liability for content carried over their networks under the legal framework for electronic commerce (Decree-Law 7/2004).

 In fact, when such operators act solely as intermediary information society service providers, transmitting in a communications network information provided by a recipient of the service, or providing access to a communications network, without initiating the transmission, and not selecting the receiver of the transmission or selecting or modifying the information contained in the transmission (e.g. filtering services, such as anti-spam), then the operators are not liable for the information transmitted (art.
 14).